Kfir Brigade: Personnel

-Kfir recruits must complete 8 months of combat training in order to be received into active service.
+Kfir recruits must complete eight months of combat training in order to be received into active service.
 The first four months of training are dedicated to basic training in which the soldiers learn discipline and are introduced to physical fitness and various weapons.
 After basic training, they receive 3–4 months of advanced training in urban warfare, advanced weaponry, fighting from armored personnel carriers, chemical warfare and other challenges of today's battlefield.

-In order to attract recruits to the brigade, the Israel Defense Forces decided that to join the elite Sayeret Oketz (Special K-9 unit) or Sayeret LOTAR (Special counter terrorism unit) recruits must choose Kfir as their first priority in the draft request form and during Tironut go through a selection process.
-Those who don't pass the selection process continue to serve in Kfir Brigade.
+In order to attract recruits to the brigade, the Israel Defense Forces decided that to join the elite Sayeret Oketz (Special K-9 unit) or Sayeret LOTAR (Special counter terrorism unit) recruits must choose Kfir as their first priority in the draft request form and during recruit training go through a selection process.
+Those who do not pass the selection process continue to serve in the Kfir Brigade.

+They are allowed to wear their camo beret and red-brown combat boots.